Purchasing a String Instrument-Playability and Set-Up

 Maintenance and Care:

 Like most musical instruments, the violin requires occasional maintenance.
-You should expect a few broken strings from time to time, but if the same string breaks often, maybe something is out of adjustment.
+You should expect a few broken strings from time to time, but if the same string breaks often, something may be out of adjustment.
 Has the upkeep of the instrument been done?

 Because the instrument is made of wood and is held together with glue, it is very susceptible to heat and humidity changes.
 Are there open seams that need to be attended to?